 When the vessels widen, blood flow to the eyes increases substantially.
 This blood flow helps lower built-up pressure and tends to result in the glossy, red, irritated-looking eyes that have become so stereotypical of cannabis users.
 Fun fact: This relieving of pressure is also the reason why high-THC cannabis is often used to treat glaucoma!

 Unlike marijuana, legal hemp (the plant CBD comes from), does not contain high levels of THC.
 Again, when it comes to red eyes, THC seems to be the sole culprit.
-People who smoke CBD flower or take other legal cannabidiol products don’t ingest large amounts of THC.
+People who smoke CBD bud or take other legal cannabidiol products don’t ingest large amounts of THC.

 Short-Term Treatments for Red Eyes

-While eye redness due to smoking doesn’t need to be cause for concern, no one can’t deny that bloodshot eyes can be irritating (and unsightly!).
+While eye redness due to smoking doesn’t need to cause for concern, no one can’t deny that bloodshot eyes can be irritating (and unsightly!).
 You don’t have to walk around looking like you’ve fallen victim to a pepper spray attack, though.
 Here are some remedies for bloodshot eyes:

 There are eye drops explicitly designed to reduce eye redness.
 They contain ingredients called “vasoconstrictors,” which shrink the blood vessels and help clear the redness.
 It is essential to keep in mind that, because your blood vessels may become accustomed to the drops causing them to constrict, frequent use of these eye drops can lead to needing them more regularly to keep red-eye from coming back.